vipulrawat/fb-pincode-bot/README.md

 ## You'll get this
 ![Final screen](https://raw.githubusercontent.com/vipulrawat/fb-pincode-bot/master/assets/demo_gif.gif "Final screen demo")

+## Features

+* User can type in any format (uppercase, lowercase, jumbledcase).
+* Both SubPostOffices and BranchOffice are fully Covered.
+* All pincodes are trusted as the API is of Indian Government itself.

 ## Pre-requisites

 * We will use Node.js along with the express framework to build our server.
 Ensure that you have Node installed on your computer, do this by running `node-v` in the terminal.
 If you do not have Node installed you can get it from https://nodejs.org